TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/rate-limiting.md

 This algorithm can be managed using the following configuration option [enable_redis_rolling_limiter]({{< ref "tyk-oss-gateway/configuration.md#enable_redis_rolling_limiter" >}}).

+> Redis impact is significant.
+For each request, including blocked requests, an entry is written into the sliding window log, increasing memory use and CPU use due to the complexity of the list operations: ZADD, ZREMRANGE, ZCARD.
+Redis resource usage increases with traffic.

 ##### Redis Sentinel Rate Limiter

-As explained above, when using the Redis rate limiter, when a throttling action is triggered, requests are required to cool-down for the period of the rate limit.
+As explained above, when using the Redis Rate Limiter, when a throttling action is triggered, requests are required to cool-down for the period of the rate limit.

-The default behaviour with the Redis rate limiter is that the rate-limit calculations are performed on-thread.
+The default behaviour with the Redis Rate Limiter is that the rate-limit calculations are performed on-thread.

 The optional Redis Sentinel rate limiter delivers a smoother performance curve as rate-limit calculations happen off-thread, with a stricter time-out based cool-down for clients.

 This option can be enabled using the following configuration option [enable_sentinel_rate_limiter]({{< ref "/tyk-oss-gateway/configuration.md#enable_sentinel_rate_limiter" >}}).

+> Redis and gateway impact is significant.
+As the gateway will process the write to the sliding window log in the background, it does so for each request.
+> Redis receives additional get/set commands for the sentinel key, which allows Gateway to block traffic without writing to the sliding window log.

 ##### Performance